Mathématique: Chapter 5

 Silence.

 “Nick,” Jackson said.
-“I’m speaking from experience here.
-When people panic and hyperventilate, they pass out and then they regain consciousness.
-They don’t generally remain unresponsive for something like twenty minutes.”
+“I’m speaking from experience: when people panic and hyperventilate, they pass out and they regain consciousness.
+They don’t remain unresponsive for something like twenty minutes unless something else is going on.

+“Yeah.”
 Jackson sighed.
-“Look, no matter what you say—I’m not going to—I wouldn’t—” Jackson lost all forward momentum.
-He looked at the stove like he was looking at something else.
+“No matter what you say—I won’t—I wouldn’t—” he lost all forward momentum and looked at the stove like he was looking at something else.

 “For a linguist you’re unusually inarticulate.”